2013 Premier's Sustainability Awards winners and finalists

 A maximum of 25 passengers each trip are taken to by an experienced Skipper and Eco Hosts to snorkel and explore the extraordinary array of marine life and coral species.

-Winner Innovation in Sustainable Technologies Award (L-R) Premier Campbell Newman, Carol Dickenson, Acting Vice Chancellor, QUT, and Jason Perkins, Tractile.
+Winner Innovation in Sustainable Technologies Award (L-R) former Premier Campbell Newman, Carol Dickenson, Acting Vice Chancellor, QUT, and Jason Perkins, Tractile.

 Tractile is the world’s first interlocking roofing system to include solar energy features into a roofing tile.
 The interlocking tile concept ensures minimal effort to lay the roof, less battens and cyclone like wind resistance.